varunmaitreya/Tutorials/Tutorial 1/Tutorial1.md

 First of all you should choose a window size that fits to the screen resolution of your computer.
 Open PADrend and go to the _config_ menu.
 Choose _System Window_ and use the _Size_ drop-down menu to alter the window size.
-To apply the changes you need to save the configuration.

 ![Alter window size](figures/alter_window_size.png)